openhab/openhabian/README.md

 [![build](https://travis-ci.org/openhab/openhabian.svg?branch=master)](https://travis-ci.com/github/openhab/openhabian)
 ![shellcheck](https://github.com/openhab/openhabian/workflows/shellcheck/badge.svg?branch=master)

-Setting up a fully working Linux system with all needed packages and openHAB recommendations is a boring and lengthy task.
+Setting up a fully working Linux system with all needed packages and useful tooling is a boring, lengthy albeit challenging task, and
-Newcomers to Linux shouldn't need to worry about these details.

 ***A home automation enthusiast doesn't have to be a Linux enthusiast!***

-openHABian provides a **self-configuring** Linux system setup to meet the needs of every openHAB user, there's two flavours:
+openHABian provides a **self-configuring** Linux system setup to meet the needs of every openHAB user, in two flavours:

 * a **SD-card image pre-configured with openHAB** for all *Raspberry Pi* models
 * as a set of scripts that sets up openHAB and tools on any Debian based system